carbon-data-specification/Steering_Committee/rules_of_engagement.md

 	<figcaption>Review & Approval</figcaption>
 </figure>

-In the Standards Development Organizations (SDOs) the approval or rejection of a contribution follows a democratic process; the majority.
+In the Standards Development Organizations (SDOs) the approval or rejection of a contribution follows a democratic process; **the majority**.
 This differs from an Open Source organization that normally follows a meritocratic process where the Maintainer decides what to accept of reject.
 If a person doesn’t like the decision that her contribution is rejected, then she can “fork” the project.

 The goal for an SDO is to reach interoperability, therefore “forking” is not the solution to a technical dispute.
-If there is a sustainable objection in a contribution the resolution is via a vote.
+If there is a sustainable objection in a contribution the resolution is via a vote, see [Seeking Consensus](#seeking-consensus).

 The Review & Approval process implies that all the contributions need to be accepted by the Working Group.